nerabits/Surge-Manual/policy/group.md

 # Policy Group

 A policy group may contain multiple policies.
-It can be a proxy policy, another policy group or a built-in policy \(DIRECT and REJECT\).
+It can be a proxy policy, another policy group, or a built-in policy \(DIRECT and REJECT\).

-There are three group types: ‘select‘, ’url-test‘, ’fallback‘, ’load-balance‘ and ’ssid‘.
+There are three group types: ‘select‘, ’url-test‘, ’fallback‘, ’load-balance‘ and ’subnet‘.
 Section \[Proxy Group\] declares policy group.

 ## Manual Select Group